NicoMincuzzi/springboot-docker-nginx/README.md

 ## Load Balancer
 A type of ***reverse proxy*** that distributes traffic across servers.
 Load balancers can be found in many parts of a system, from the DNS layer all the way to the database layer.

+Load balancers are effective at:

+- Preventing requests from going to unhealthy servers
+- Preventing overloading resources
+- Helping eliminate single points of failure

 ### Server-Selection Strategy
 How a **load balancer** chooses servers when distributing traffic amongst multiple servers.